 - Rheumatoid arthritis

-Our nursing team carry out cervical screening and chlamydia screening for registered patients
+Our nursing team carry out cervical screening for registered patients

 We have first class midwifery services.
 The midwife will be able to offer help and support throughout your pregnancy to when your child is born and immediately afterwards.

-There are clinics each week in the surgery on a Tuesday – appointments can be booked through reception.
+There are clinics each week in the surgery – appointments can be booked through reception.